LegacyModdingMC/UniMixins/README.md

 Numerous Mixin loaders exist for 1.7.10, and each one provides a differing set of extra features we refer to as *"extras"* on top of providing Mixin.

 Since each of these loaders is monolithic, different ones cannot be used at the same time due to unavoidable feature overlap.
-To avoid this problem, UniMixins offers each feature as a separate module (but a combined jar is still provided for convenience.)
+To avoid this problem, UniMixins offers each feature as a separate module (but a combined jar is still provided for convenience).

 ## Comparison table